janpeter123/video-transcription-app/README.md

 # 1. Scope:
 The scope of this project is to create an application capable of transcribing videos from youtube and get the categories cited on the video.

+> **Note:
-> **Note: The audio transcription API only processes videos that are 5 minutes or less**
+> - The audio transcription API only processes videos that are 5 minutes or less
+> - At the moment this application supports only videos in Portuguese**

 # 2. Application Architecture